 Notoriously busy, the Port of Los Angeles is dotted with traffic chokepoints.
 Among the most notorious: the C Street interchange at the I-110 freeway, where high congestion and poor circulation have long impeded access to the Port’s vital container facilities.
-That's all about to change, with Harris & Associates managing the C Street/I-110 Freeway Interchange project.

 - Bridge and roadway construction inspection and management